 Yvonne L. Murphy - Mrs. Murphy was elected to the Board of Portsmouth in October 2022 and had served as a director at Portsmouth from March to December 2019.
-Mrs. Murphy took the place of Director Babin upon his passing in October 2022.
 Mrs. Murphy has impressive experiences in corporate management, legal research, and legislative lobbying for over 30 years.
 She was a member of Governor Kenny C. Guinn's executive staff in Nevada and was employed for years by the prestigious Jones Vargas law firm in Reno, Nevada.
 She served in nine legislative sessions during the most challenging years in Nevada's history.
 Before starting her lobbying firm, Ms. Murphy worked for RR Partners in its corporate office in Las Vegas, Nevada, and in the Government Affairs Division in Reno.
 She has a Doctorate and a Master's in Business Administration from the California Pacific University.
 Within her community, she also serves as a volunteer board member for the Reno Philharmonic and Renown Health.
 Mrs. Murphy's extensive government affairs and business experience led to the Board's conclusion that she should serve as a director of the Company.
 Mrs. Murphy has been a Director of InterGroup since 2014.